ayush9861/Assignment-3-Kubernetes/README.md

           claimName: mongo-pv-claim
  ```

-**Explination:-** This, is the file which cointains the main configuration.
+**Explaination:-** This, is the file which cointains the main configuration.
 In this file we are going to give the replicas we want to create, metadata,template details and most importantly image name with version.
 This is the file in which we are going to compile all other components like mongo-secret, mongo-pv,mongo-pv-claim etc.

+**mongo-service.yml**

 ### Installing and Configuring SpringBoot:-